FENECON Industrial XL Operating Instructions

 • Commissioning and maintenance work on the battery packs or the electrical energy storage system must only be carried out by authorized service personnel.

-• During assembly and maintenance work on the battery tower, stand on dry insulating objects and do not wear any metal objects (e. g. watches, rings and necklaces) during maintenance work/operation.
+• During assembly and maintenance work on the battery tower, service personnel must stand on dry insulating objects and must not wear any metal objects (e. g. watches, rings and necklaces) during maintenance work/operation.

 • Use insulated tools and wear personal protective equipment.